 While making the habeas corpus petition, the individual objecting to the imprisonment or detention has to give evidence that the court that ordered the imprisonment or detention made a factual or legal error.
 Often, either habeas lawyers or persons under prison sentences file the petition, but in circumstances of family law, parents who have been denied custody of their children by trial courts can file habeas corpus petitions.
 It usually is wise to have habeas corpus lawyers make the petition because in certain cases a detainee will be held incommunicado.
 When Oregon Federal Post-Conviction Attorneys file petitions after they have been declared or threatened to be jailed for contempt of court, they are invoking habeas corpus.
 In short, these petitions are often appeals intended at re-litigating trials.
-Our Oregon federal post-conviction attorneys will handle your criminal appeal or criminal post-conviction.
+Our Oregon federal post-conviction attorneys will handle your federal criminal appeal or criminal post-conviction.
 Connect with our federal criminal defense lawyers in Portland Oregon at (503) 894-7371.

 Speak with an appellate lawyer.